mkschreder/juci/README.md

 - ~160k flash for backend rpc server (revorpcd)
 - 16M ram (revorpcd + lighttpd server)

 News
 ----

 Latest version of juci is 2.16.05.
-Latest release of juci is 2.16.02 (Orange Sunrize)

 Release notes:
 - Removed plugins that do not work on OpenWRT.